 We will conduct an internet auction once every year, usually in early June, in consignment with Bid4Assets.
+We will sometimes have a re-offer auction in August if there are parcels that did not sell at the first auction.

 Is the auction advertised; if so, how and when?